 How To Propagate Petal Leaf Succulent

 Portulaca Molokiniensis succulents are very easy to propagate.
-You can do it by seed or by stem cuttings, although stem cuttings are the easiest method.
+You can do it by seed or by stem cuttings.
+Stem cuttings will get you a good-sized plant in the quickest time, but Petal Leaf succulent is much easier than most succulents to propagate from seed, too.

 If you are looking for a beautiful succulent that is easy to care for, the Petal Leaf succulent is a great option.
 This succulent does well in bright light and requires little watering.
 Its striking structural appearance and delicate yellow flowers make it a popular choice.
 It is perfect for a bright, sunny spot indoors or a rockery or desert garden outside.